jes/hardbin/README.md

 content for a very, *very* small fee.
 Failing that, content will stay around as long as it is cached on any node (e.g. a public gateway).

+If you want to send a link to hardbin which will automatically load this README, append ```#about``` as the fragment.
+For example, [https://hardbin.com/#about](https://hardbin.com/#about) will always load the latest version of the code and show the README text.

 ### Local gateway

 A local gateway that you run yourself is the safest way to use Hardbin.